alec-tschantz/planet/README.md

 ## Tasks
 - __Improvements__
+  - log env and rest at same time
+  - Reduce action repeat
   - `args` is not being parsed correctly because of `Colab`
   - Finesse model loading + checkpoint (no need for seed data)
   - Metrics - including time (option to save to GDrive)